 No one wants to have bad neighbors, of course.
 Most people do not want to live next door to someone that plays loud music late at night or piles garbage outside his/her door.
 Prior investigating can save you from later headaches.

-You can visit the apartment at different times.
+You can visit the apartment in New York City at different times.
 Feel free to introduce yourself without being intrusive.
 When speaking to people, listen to your instincts and the vibe you are receiving.

 You can lean on your buyer’s agent to help with many of these factors.
 He/she is likely to have keen insight into a building and neighborhood.